avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ```

 - `subnetID`, `nodeID`, and `weight` are for the Subnet Validator being added
 - `expiry` is the time after which this message is invalid.
 After the P-Chain timestamp is past `expiry`, this Avalanche Warp Message can no longer be used to add the `nodeID` to the validator set of `subnetID`.
 For replay protection, the P-Chain will store used `messageID`s (hash of the entire Avalanche Warp Message).
 To prevent the P-Chain from having to store an unbounded number of `messageID`s, the `expiry` is required to be no longer than 48 hours in the future of the time the transaction is issued on the P-Chain.
-After `RegisterSubnetValidatorTx` is accepted, the P-Chain state will store a `minNonce` of `0` corresponding to the warp `messageID`.
+After `RegisterSubnetValidatorTx` is accepted, the P-Chain state will store a `minNonce` of `0` corresponding to the Warp `messageID`.
 The `minNonce` will be used to validate the `SetSubnetValidatorWeightTx` below.
 - `signature` is the raw bytes of the Ed25519 signature over the concatenated bytes of `[subnetID]+[nodeID]+[blsPublicKey]+[weight]+[balance]+[expiry]`.
 This signature must correspond to the Ed25519 public key that is used for the `nodeID`.
 This approach prevents NodeIDs from being unwillingly added to Subnets. `balance` is the minimum initial $nAVAX balance that must be attached to the validator serialized as a uint64.
 The `signature` field will be validated by the P-Chain in Step 2.
 A Subnet may choose to validate that the `signature` field is well-formed but it is not required.

 Subnets are responsible for defining the procedure on how to retrieve the above information from prospective validators.